junaiderade/docker_tutorial/project_12_notes.md

+**Tutorial Complete**

 Purpose:

 - notate everying in Docker Crash Course
 - Linux containers are technologies that allow you to package and isolate applications with their entire runtime environment—all of the files necessary to run.

+Thoughts:

+- i feel like at this point if i learn mjv i know what i need to know to feel confident as a dev
+- look up difference between container orchestration and autoscaling/load balancing

 <h2>Info</h2>